Charles Lindbergh: Later life

 After the war, Lindbergh toured Germany, covering "almost two thousand miles during his last two weeks" in the country, and also traveled to Paris and participated in "conferences with military personnel and the American Ambassador" during the same trip.
 While in Germany in June 1945, he toured Dora concentration camp, inspecting the tunnels of Nordhausen and viewing V-1 and V-2 missile parts.
-He attempted to "reconcile," as Berg wrote, the technology he saw with how the "forces of evil had harnessed it."
+He attempted to "reconcile", as Berg wrote, the technology he saw with how the "forces of evil had harnessed it."
 Reflecting on what happened in the camps, Lindbergh wrote in his wartime journal that it "seemed impossible that men—civilized men—could degenerate to such a level.
 Yet they had."

 In the following page in his journal, he also lamented the mistreatment of Japanese people by Americans and other Allied personnel during the war, comparing these "incidents" to what the Germans did.
-As Berg wrote in 1998, Lindbergh returned from this two-month European journey "more alarmed about the state of the world than ever," but nonetheless "he knew that the American public no longer gave a hoot for his opinions."
+As Berg wrote in 1998, Lindbergh returned from this two-month European journey "more alarmed about the state of the world than ever", but nonetheless "he knew that the American public no longer gave a hoot for his opinions."
 Drawing lessons from the war, Lindbergh stated: "No peace will last that is not based on Christian principles, on justice, on compassion...on a sense of the dignity of man.
 Without such principles there can be no lasting strength...The Germans found that out."

-Soon after returning to America, Lindbergh paid a visit to his mother in Detroit, and on the train home he wrote a letter wherein he mentioned a "spiritual awareness," speaking of how important it was to spend time in the garden, take in the sun, and listen to birds.
+Soon after returning to America, Lindbergh visited his mother in Detroit, and on the train home he wrote a letter wherein he mentioned a "spiritual awareness", speaking of how important it was to spend time in the garden, take in the sun, and listen to birds.
 In Berg's words, this letter "revealed a changed man."
 As time went on, Lindbergh became increasingly spiritual in his outlook and grew concerned with the impact science and technology had on the world.
 In 1948, his Of Flight and Life was published, a book that has been described as an "impassioned warning against the dangers of scientific materialism and the powers of technology."
-In this book, he wrote of his experiences as a combat pilot in the Pacific theater, and declared his stark conversion from a worshiper of science to a worshiper of the "eternal truths of God," expressing concern for humanity's future.
+He wrote of his experiences as a combat pilot in the Pacific theater, and declared his conversion from a worshiper of science to a worshiper of the "eternal truths of God", expressing concern for humanity's future.
 In 1949, he received the Wright Brothers Memorial Trophy and declared in his acceptance speech: "If we are to be finally successful, we must measure scientific accomplishments by their effect on man himself."